How do I find out if I'll automatically be eligible for disability? Are there certain illnesses and diseases that are

-But even for these "automatic disabilities," the SSA will reassess the patient's condition at the end of one year (three years for a lung transplant) to see if the patient still has disabling impairments.
+But for these "automatic disabilities," the SSA will reassess the patient's condition at the end of one year (three years for a lung transplant) to see if the patient still has disabling impairments.

 Most of the listed impairments in the Listing of Impairments, however, lay out certain criteria the applicant needs to meet before the condition will qualify as a disability.
 For instance, for chronic kidney disease to qualify as a disability, the patient needs to be undergoing chronic hemodialysis or peritoneal dialysis, and for central blindness to qualify as a disability, the applicant needs to have 20/200 vision or worse in the better eye—with contacts or glasses on.

 In addition, all mental disabilities in the Listing of Impairments require the applicant to have certain severe symptoms and limitations to qualify as disabilities.
 (You can read more about the Listing of Impairments in our article on the "listed" disabilities).

 Medical Records.
 If the assigned claims examiner at Disability Determination Services does not receive all of the necessary medical records showing evidence of the diagnosis and any required supporting information (or if the doctor left out important information), the applicant may be denied benefits even though his or her condition is medically eligible for Social Security benefits.
 (In this case, Social Security's denial letter will include a rationale for why benefits were denied, and the applicant can appeal and submit the missing information.)